How to (Un-) Quantum Mechanics: Conclusions and Outlook

-The latter approach, the Fourier transform, is the basis of wave mechanics and it is required when the spatial extent of structures closed to the particles trajectory is in the same order of magnitude as the de-Broglie wavelength.
-Provided one has sympathy for the so-called ``wave-particle duality'' or Bohr's ``complementarity principle'', one might take the duality of methods as a confirmation of his ideas.
-However, if a principle can be mathematically derived, then there is few reason to call it a ``principle'' at all.
-And of course there is a bridge ``principle'' connecting both accounts, namely the relativistic energy momentum relation which can likewise be regarded as dispersion relation, where the ``group velocity'' is given by \begeq \vec v_g=\vec\nabla_{\vec k}\,\w(\vec k)=\vec\beta=\vec\nabla_{\vec p}\,{\cal E}(\vec p)\,. \endeq
+The latter approach, the Fourier transform, is the basis of wave mechanics and it is required when the spatial extent of structures in the vicinity of the particle's trajectory is in the same order of magnitude as the de-Broglie wavelength.
+Provided one has sympathy for the so-called ``wave-particle duality'' or Bohr's ``complementarity principle'', one might take the duality of methods as a confirmation of these ideas.
+However, if a ``principle'' can be mathematically derived, then it should be called a theorem and there is few reason to call it a ``principle'' at all.
+And of course there is a bridge ``principle'' connecting both accounts, namely the relativistic energy momentum relation which can likewise be regarded as dispersion relation, where the ``group velocity'' is given by Eq.~\ref{eq_velocity}.

 Is all this still classical physics?
-This depends on the point of view.
+Maybe this depends on the point of view.
 However, we have shown, as promised, that the difference between CM and QM is not {\it mathematical}.

-According to our definition, real physical objects are characterized by their {\it permanence} which is, translated into the language of physics, symmetry in time.
+According to our reality condition, real physical objects (RPO) are characterized by their {\it permanence} which is, translated into the language of physics, symmetry in time.
 This implies not more and not less than a positive definite constant of motion (PDCOM).
 We have shown that the primary PDCOM of RPOs is mass, i.e. a form of energy.
-No commandments so far -- just a single constraint.
+No commandments so far -- just a single (reality) constraint.

-Maybe this is what Feynman had in mind when saying ``...you know how it always is, every new idea, it takes a generation or two until it becomes obvious that there's no real problem''~\cite{Feynman82}.
+Maybe this is what Feynman had in mind when he wrote ``...you know how it always is, every new idea, it takes a generation or two until it becomes obvious that there's no real problem''~\cite{Feynman82}.

 \begin{appendix}